xbeat/Machine-Learning/README.md

 Feature Scaling: Enhancing Model Performance

 Feature scaling is a crucial preprocessing step in machine learning that transforms the features of a dataset to a common scale.
 This process can significantly improve the performance and convergence of many machine learning algorithms, especially those sensitive to the magnitude of input features.

+## Transformer-Based Models for NLP Tasks

+Introduction to Transformer-Based Models

+Transformer-based models have revolutionized natural language processing (NLP), offering powerful tools for tasks like sentiment analysis.
+These models use self-attention mechanisms to capture long-range dependencies in text, enabling a deeper understanding of language context and nuances.

 ## Understanding BERT A Cornerstone of NLP with Python